 2. Exceptional Access: Walk Underground from Yaesu Exit Without Getting Wet

-The new locker area is located inside Bus Terminal Tokyo Yaesu (Underground Area A), beneath TOFROM YAESU TOWER, scheduled to open Friday, March 20, 2026.
+The new locker area is located inside Bus Terminal Tokyo Yaesu (Underground Area A), beneath TOFROM YAESU TOWER, is scheduled to open Friday, March 20th, 2026.

 The standout feature is its outstanding convenience.
 Since it’s directly connected to Tokyo Station’s Yaesu Exit via underground passageway, you can travel in a comfortable, air-conditioned environment, avoiding rainy days or the harsh summer sun.

-For anyone using Tokyo Station or the adjacent bus terminal — one of the largest in Japan — this location, which eliminates the need to haul heavy luggage around above ground, truly qualifies as a “travel lifesaver.”
+For anyone using Tokyo Station or the adjacent bus terminal (one of the largest in Japan), this location eliminates the need to haul heavy luggage around above ground, making it truly a lifesaver.

 Note: The facility cannot be entered before March 20th, 2026.